diegotiozzo21/mobile-robotics-uniud-datasets/README.md

 /velodyne_points
 ```

-**Info**: Be careful!
+**Info**: GNSS data are corrected by means of a NTRIP client.
+Be careful!
 Poses published in the *tf* topic are also available in this dataset.
 Do not play that topic if you are using another localization algorithm.
 Use for instance:

 ```
 rosbag play [bagfilename] --topic [topicname1] [topicname2]